CERT-Polska/n6/docs/src/install_and_conf/docker.md

 !!! note

-    By default, there is no data available in the REST API.
-To fetch and view data, you need to run the collector—for example, by executing
+    Initially, as in the case of Portal, there is no data available via REST API.
+To fetch and view some data, you need to run a collector -- for example, by executing `n6collector_certplshield`.
-    `n6collector_certplshield`.

 ## Shutdown and cleanup